celestiaorg/networks/celestia-light-node.md

 ### Configure the Light Node

-To initialize, Light Nodes must reference:
+Light Nodes require the following to initialize:
-1. A trusted hash, i.e. the hash of the genesis block
+1. A `trusted hash`, i.e. the hash of the genesis block
 2. A trusted Bridge Node `multiaddress` to connect to

+For added security, you can run your own Bridge Node ([guide here](/celestia-bridge-node.md)) to get the trusted hash and address.

+> Note that you don't need to run the Light Node on the same machine.
+But if you do, make sure to allocate a different port for the Light Node [see here](troubleshoot.md).

-If you just want to explore how easy it is to run a Celestia Light Node, you can use the constants provided by the following guide.
+If you just want to explore how easy it is to run a Celestia Light Node, you can use the 2nd option provided by the following guide.

-> For added security, you can run your own Bridge Node ([guide here](/celestia-bridge-node.md)).
-Note that you don't need to run the Light Node on the same machine.

 ### Get the trusted hash
-You need to have the trusted hash in order to initialize the Light Node

 #### Option 1: Query your Bridge Node for the trusted hash:
 ```sh
 curl -s http://<ip_address>:26657/block?height=1 | grep -A1 block_id | grep hash